+- PUBH 621 Management

+- PUBH 622 Finance and Budgets

-- PUBH6210 Management of Public Health Agencies - PUBH6220 Budget and Finance in Public Health - PUBH6280 Economics, Marketing, and Human Resources - PUBH6350 Public Health Law
+- PUBH 628 Economics, Marketing, and Human Resources

+- PUBH 635 Public Health Law

 Master of Public Health: Public Health Epidemiology (PHEP)

 The Public Health Epidemiology (PHEP) major prepares students for careers involving the study of the distribution of disease in large groups or from a population-based perspective.
 It involves factors affecting disease and disability in populations.
 As a fundamental science of public health and preventive medicine, epidemiology research has traditionally focused on questions of disease causation through population studies for both infectious and chronic diseases.
 Epidemiologists attempt to quantify the distribution and establish the determinants of health problems by describing and analyzing the biological, environmental, social and behavioral factors affecting health, illness and premature death.
 Descriptive and analytic techniques are used to gather information on disease occurrence, extend basic knowledge about the physical, mental and social processes affecting health, and develop effective disease-control measures.
 The products of such inquiries are also used in the formulation of health policies.
 Quantitative skills, including biostatistics and computer applications, are emphasized in this major.
 Epidemiologists work closely with other health professionals including physicians, environmental health personnel, behavioral scientists, demographers, biostatisticians, and administrators of health agencies.
 Epidemiologists often work for local, state, and federal governments, health care organizations, private industry, and institutions of higher education.